 A cynic might wonder about the timing of this death announcement, so soon after the U.S. uncovered al-Hiyali’s true worth.
 ISIS is well-known to disseminate false reports that its members have been killed and injured.
 Being already dead is pretty good operational security (OPSEC), after all; it means nobody is looking to try to kill you again.
 So this latest report, even with White House confirmation, should be taken with a degree of scepticism.

-Dead or alive, al-Hiyali is a very good demonstration of the fact that ISIS’s military prowess—especially in intelligence, planning, and logistics—is being provided by the former (Saddam Hussein) regime elements (FREs).
+Dead or alive, al-Hiyali is a very good demonstration of the fact that ISIS’s military prowess—especially in intelligence, planning, and logistics—is being provided in significant measure by the former (Saddam Hussein) regime elements (FREs).
 Al-Hiyali began in Istikhbarat (military intelligence) but by the end of the Saddam regime was, as I pointed out back in April, “right at the core of Saddam’s military-intelligence apparatus in Special Forces,” personally close to Saddam and his long-time deputy, Izzat Ibrahim ad-Douri, a key organizer of the post-Saddam insurgency and somebody without whom ISIS could not have risen to its present stature.
+While occupying a senior position in Saddam’s security system, al-Hiyali had simultaneously been recruited by the very active and extensive underground jihadi networks in Iraq.

 The Military Council is believed to be the most important institution in ISIS, and its head has been, since 2011, an FRE.
 Its first leader was Samir al-Khlifawi (Haji Bakr), a former colonel in an elite air defence unit of Saddam’s intelligence, who was killed in January 2014 after he masterminded ISIS’s expansion into Syria, notably by using ISIS’s Dawa (Missionary) Offices as fronts for intelligence, to penetrate communities and recruit so that ISIS had already conquered an area before it openly moved in.
 Al-Khlifawi was succeeded by Adnan Ismail Najem al-Bilawi (Abu Abdulrahman al-Bilawi), a former captain in Saddam’s army.
 Al-Bilawi planned ISIS’s invasion of Iraq from Syria in June 2014, but was killed just days before its execution.
 Al-Bilawi’s successor is contested.